itsxp1/itsxp1/StatusReport.md

 ## Member 1

-* Task 1, hours/minutes spent
-* Task 2, hours/minutes spent
-* Task _n_, hours/minutes spent
+* have not started working, only discussing and finding ideas

 ## Member 2

-* Task 1, hours/minutes spent
-* Task 2, hours/minutes spent
-* Task _n_, hours/minutes spent
+* have not started working, only discussing and finding ideas

 ## Member _n_

-* Task 1, hours/minutes spent
-* Task 2, hours/minutes spent
-* Task _n_, hours/minutes spent
+* have not started working, only discussing and finding ideas

 # Team Meeting Attendance

 Which team members were present at your weekly meetings?
 You should have at least one scheduled, with a second scheduled as a backup in case you need one.

-* Meeting 1: _list the team members here_
+* Meeting 1: chase , sophia, finnegan, marc-dave,
-* Meeting 2: _list the team members here_
+* Meeting 2: chase , sophia, finnegan, marc-dave,